Cosmoglobe/Commander/docs/01_user_manual/cmake/README.md

 variables.
 </p>
 </blockquote>

+A list of all currently defined variables is provided below.

 With CMake, the user can have a fine grained control over the installation path, i.e. the general prefix or even binary and library folders: